loydvalp/School_District_Analysis/README.md

 ## Project Overview

-Maria, chief data scientist, has given the task to analyze all standardized test for various school districts.
+Maria, the chief data scientist, has given the task to analyze all standardized tests for various school districts.
 The following deliverables for the analysis are:

 1. Create a table for a high-level snapshot of the district's key metrics.
 2. Create a table with an overview of the key metrics for each school.